 Brook trout, Brown trout, Rainbow trout

 Rainbows, Brookies, and Browns swim these waters, and we pursue them with a wide variety of tackle and techniques.
-Anglers planning for the Rio Pico Trout Bum itinerary can express their preferences with regard to fishing styles at the time of their booking, as well as at any point during the trip.
-And with such an incredible array of options in the immediate area, we can have you throwing dry flies with a three weight, chucking six-inch streamers on a heavy sink tip, or even Small Stream fly fishing Patagonia Argentina Rio Pico Trout Bumspey casting pretty much any day of the week.
-Some spots are numbers games, usually with pretty much constant action from what in Patagonia amounts to smallish or medium sized fish (which would be considered large in most of the world) while others are mo View more...re for hunting bruisers (the ones from the pictures, which are the ones that most folks come down for).
-Our guides for the Trout Bum program are all locals who grew up on these drainages and know them like the backs of their hands; with this much water at our fingertips it really just all boils down to the client’s personal preference.
+Anglers planning for the Rio Pico Trout Bum itinerary can express their preferences concerning fishing styles at the time of their booking, as well as at any point during the trip.
+And with such an incredible array of options in the immediate area, we can have you throwing dry flies with a three-weight, chucking six-inch streamers on a heavy sink tip, or even Small Stream fly fishing Patagonia Argentina Rio Pico Trout Bumspey casting pretty much any day of the week.
+Some spots are numbers games, usually with pretty much constant action from what in Patagonia amounts to smallish or medium-sized fish (which would be considered large in most of the world) while others are more f View more...or hunting bruisers (the ones from the pictures, which are the ones that most folks come down for).
+Our guides for the Trout Bum program are all locals who grew up on these drainages and know them like the backs of their hands; with this much water at our fingertips it just all boils down to the client’s personal preference.
 It is easy to do a different environment or style every single day even on a two-week tour.
 Plus, from the Andes to the Pampas, the landscape is so diverse that within a day's range we feel like we are in totally separate ecosystems and can experience a huge variety of different modalities of fishing.

 Another thing that is nice about the Rio Pico region is that it has such a diverse mixture of wading conditions and water that we can float.
 When we first set up the Trout Bum program we assumed that most of our clientele would be made up of guides from the states who were used to working hard out on the water every day but needed a trip that they could afford.
 We pretty quickly realized though that this was not the only market which was going to respond.
 Even those first years we started to see quite a few folks from age groups and demographics that required less physically demanding days than what our guide groups were generally looking for; but with more water for us to choose from than anyone could fish even in a month, this turned out not to be a problem.